Two-directional simultaneous inference for high-dimensional models: Numerical studies

 TOSI successfully guided the selection of the penalty parameters.
-To illustrate this result, we compare TOSI$(L=1)$ with the cross-validation based on lasso regression (CV Lasso) for Experiment 1 with $s=3$.
-Suppose $G^o(\lambda)$ to be the estimated set of zeros given $\lambda$ from an independent sample $\mathcal{D}_{Inp}$ with sample size $50$.
-For TOSI, we sequentially conduct TOSI test based on $\mathcal{D}$ to obtain $\lambda$ such that $H_{0, G^o(\lambda)}$ {is} accepted and $\tilde H_{0, G^{no}(\lambda)}$ {is} rejected.
-We adopt the default ten-fold cross-validation in R package {\bf glmnet} for CV Lasso based on sample $\mathcal{D}_{Inp} \cup \mathcal{D}$.
-Table \ref{tab:regsplit}(b) shows that the average number of variables being selected (NV), the percentage of occasions {when} the important variables are included in the selected model (IN), and the percentage of occasions {when} exactly select important variables (CS) over 500 replications. {As shown in} Table \ref{tab:regsplit}(b), both methods {can} select important variables, however, CV Lasso usually over-selects the variables and exactly selects important variables (CS) at a frequency of $10\%$ on average.
-By contrast, TOSI achieves a frequency of $88\%$ on average.
-Thus, TOSI can more accurately identify the model structure.
+To illustrate this result, we compare TOSI$(L=1)$ with the cross-validation based on LASSO regression (CV LASSO), BIC based on LASSO (BIC), AIC based on LASSO (AIC) and scaled LASSO for Experiment 1 with $s=3$ and $\rho=0.3$.
+First, we generate an independent sample $\mathcal{D}_{s}$ with sample size $50$. {Then, based on the bisection method given in Section \ref{sec:tune}, we sequentially conduct TOSI test based on $\mathcal{D}$ to select $\lambda$}, while CV LASSO, BIC, AIC and scaled LASSO are based on sample $\mathcal{D}_{s} \cup \mathcal{D}$; see Appendix D for details in Supplementary Materials.
+Table \ref{tab:SelectLambda} shows that the average number of variables being selected (NV), the percentage of occasions {when} the important variables are included in the selected model (IN), and the percentage of occasions {when} exactly select important variables (CS) over 500 replications.
+We observe that both methods {can} select important variables, however, CV LASSO, AIC and scaled LASSO usually over-selects the variables and exactly selects important variables (CS) at a frequency of $10\%, 36\%$ and $8\%$ on average, respectively.
+By contrast, TOSI achieves the highest frequency of $95\%$ on average.
+Thus, TOSI can more accurately identify the model structure. {Finally, by setting three different nominal levels ($\alpha=0.1, 0.05$ and $0.01$), we verify that TOSI is robust to the prespecified nominal level in identifying the model structure; see Table S4 in Supplementary Materials.}